nunchuk-io/docs/off-chain_inheritance.md

 ---

-# 12. Critical Security Requirement
+## 11. Critical Security Requirements

 The following flow is **NOT acceptable**: